Urologist in Hartford, CT

 Welcome to Pregenzer Urology

-Dr. Pregenzer, Jr. takes an integrative and comprehensive approach to health care at his offices in Enfield and Hartford, CT.
+Dr. Pregenzer takes an integrative and comprehensive approach to health care at his offices in Enfield and Hartford, CT.
 The team offers FDA-approved therapies for erectile dysfunction, including oral medications, urethral suppositories, injections, vacuum erection devices, and penile implants.
 Dr. Pregenzer has also been awarded the UroLift Center of Excellence achievement for his use of the UroLift System as a minimally invasive procedure to treat symptoms of an enlarged prostate.
 The team also treats kidney stones, neurogenic bladder, Peyronie’s disease, and urinary tract infections (UTI).
 They provide urodynamic testing, ultrasound, and vasectomies in the office.
-Dr. Pregenzer, Jr. is also knowledgeable in the use of plasma-rich protein (PRP) injections, shockwave therapy, and supplements.
+Dr. Pregenzer is also knowledgeable in the use of plasma-rich protein (PRP) injections, shockwave therapy, and supplements.

 Pregenzer Urology offers a safe and compassionate environment for patients to receive the care they need.
 Schedule an appointment by calling the office at (860) 962-6600 or using the online booking tool today.